highcharts/highcharts-angular/README.md

 5. `[(update)]="updateFlag"`

 The option is **optional**.
 A boolean to trigger update on a chart as Angular is not detecting nested changes in a object passed to a component.
 Set corresponding variable (`updateFlag` in the example) to `true` and after update on a chart is done it will be changed asynchronously to `false` by Highcharts-angular component.

+6. `[oneToOne]="oneToOneFlag"`

+The option is **optional**, defaults to `false`.
+The `oneToOne` parameter for [updates](https://api.highcharts.com/class-reference/Highcharts.Chart#update).
+When true, the `series`, `xAxis` and `yAxis` collections will be updated one to one, and items will be either added or removed to match the new updated options.
+For example, if the chart has **two** series and we call `chart.update` (and this is called on each chart's data change or if `updateFlag` is set to true) with a configuration containing **three** series, **one** will be added.
+If we call `chart.update` with **one** series, **one** will be removed.
+Setting an empty series array will remove all series, but leaving out the series property will leave all series untouched.
+If the series have id's, the new series options will be matched by id, and the remaining ones removed.

+The options is presented in [the demo](#demo-app) in the first chart - try setting new chart options with different amounts of series in [the textarea input](https://github.com/highcharts/highcharts-angular/blob/36e158e684b5823e1b1bd1cedf75548022eba1a9/src/app/app.component.html#L7) to see this options in action.